imjasonh/globetrotter/README.md

   - These actions don't have to be performed consecutively, and you can re-_Aim_ at another space after becoming _Ready_, before _Firing_.
   - After _Firing_, the Drill Cannon must start over and become _Ready_ again.
   - If a Drill Cannon is destroyed while it is _Ready_ or _Aimed_, roll a D6.
 On a 3+ it explodes, and deals 1 damage point to every adjacent space.
   - Keep track of how many times a Drill Cannon has been fired on the planet, by either player.
 After _Firing_, roll two dice.
 If the total of those two dice is less than the number of times a Drill Cannon has fired (including the firing that was just completed), the planet is destroyed, along with all Rovers and Buildings on the planet, and Rovers orbiting the planet.
+In single-planet games, this means both players lose.

 ### Treasury